 Table of Contents

-Deworming is required for cats in order to prevent and treat intestinal parasites, often known as worms, that may have an impact on their health.
+Deworming is required for cats to prevent and treat intestinal parasites, often known as worms, that may impact their health.
 Roundworms and tapeworms are the most typical worm species seen in cats.

 Types of worms found in cats